center-for-threat-informed-defense/attack-flow/docs/usage_guides/red-team.rst

   5. **Add indicators where applicable**: to provide additional context, either for planning purposes or post-emulation reporting, you can include relevant STIX objects that map back to indicators (either of interest or that were successfully accessed)

 Red teams can choose to represent each scenario in its own flow or combine them into a single, comprehensive flow.
-A prebuilt Attack Flow based on this plan is already available here:
+A prebuilt Attack Flow based on this plan is already available `here: <https://center-for-threat-informed-defense.github.io/attack-flow/ui/?src=..%2fcorpus%2fTurla%20-%20Snake%20Emulation%20Plan.afb>`_

 .. figure:: ../_static/turla_flow.png
    :alt: Turla Flow
    :align: center
+   :scale: 100%

-   Turla (Snake) Attack Flow created from the Adversary Emulation Plan library
+   Turla (Snake) Attack Flow created from the Adversary Emulation Plan library.
+Click to enlarge.

 Once the engagement is complete and the attack flow is built, the blue team can begin detection analysis, ideally creating their own flow based on observed telemetry.
 At the end, both teams can compare flows to identify missed detections, validate assumptions, and strengthen overall security posture.